Program Director

 The MBA Program offers applicants multiple pathways to admission, many of which do not require a standardized test score and/or full-time professional work experience.

-For Regular Admission, applicants must meet one of four criteria:
+Regular Admission, applicants must meet the criteria of one of the following five admission pathways:

-- Earned an undergraduate degree in a discipline other than business, economics, or S.T.E.M[3], with a 2.7+ GPA and a minimum of 2 years full-time professional work experience[1].
+2. Earned an undergraduate degree in a discipline other than business, economics, or S.T.E.M [3] with a 2.7+ GPA and a minimum of 2 years full-time professional work experience [1].
 No standardized test score required.

-- Earned an active professional certification[2].
+5. Earned an active professional certification [2].
 No work experience or standardized test score required.

-For Provisional Admission, applicants must meet one of two criteria:
+Provisional Admission, applicants must meet the criteria of one of the following three admission pathways:

-- Earned an undergraduate degree (in any field), with a 2.70 to 2.99 GPA and a GMAT (or GRE equivalent) score of 500.
+1. Earned an undergraduate degree (in any field) from an accredited university with a 2.70 to 2.99 GPA and a GMAT (or GRE equivalent) score of 500.
 No work experience required.

-- Earned an undergraduate degree (in any field), with a 2.5 – 2.7 GPA and a minimum of 5 years of full-time professional work experience.
-[1] No standardized test score required.
+2. Earned an undergraduate degree (in any field) from an accredited university with a 2.5 – 2.7 GPA and a minimum of 5 years of full-time professional work experience.
+[1] No standardized test score option.

 [1] Professional/managerial experience is determined using an applicant's chronological resume and any requested supporting documents.
 Professional/managerial experience is not simply a count of the years of employment, but strongly considers the relevance of the full-time experience as it relates to the nature of the program.
 This is typically demonstrated through a history of full-time positions where an applicant has documentable experience of overseeing people, projects, operations, and/or customer accounts.
 For strong applicants, the work experience qualification is supported by a career progression evidenced by increased roles, responsibilities, accomplishments and/or formal promotions.
 Please note: the chronological resume should not include non-professional positions, part-time (i.e., less than 40 hours per week) professional positions, volunteerism, or internships.
 These types of work are not considered in assessing the professional/managerial experience criteria.